lisa-sky/RAG-chatbot/README.md

 # RAG-chatbot
-A Retrieval Augmented Generation (RAG) application that lets users upload .txt and .pdf files, interact with content via a chat interface, and retrieve relevant info.
-Large files are chunked for efficient processing.
-Built with Docker, the app supports multiple document uploads, OpenAI embeddings, and FAISS retrieval.
+Built a RAG-chatbot that allows users to upload text and PDF files, then ask questions about the content of those files using an Azure OpenAI-powered chatbot.
+It utilizes document chunking and a vectorstore for efficient context retrieval, providing accurate and concise answers based on the uploaded document